Trade surveillance and spoofing in commodity markets

 Request whitepaper

-This whitepaper explores how spoofing has become a top enforcement priority in commodity markets and what that means for traders, firms, and compliance leaders.
+This whitepaper explores how spoofing has become a top enforcement priority in commodity markets and what that means for trading and compliance.
 Find out how spoofing works, why it is drawing increased regulatory attention, and how modern surveillance technology can help firms protect against both manipulation and false accusations.

 Perspectives